Joseph Merklin: Life and career

 Merklin retired in 1898 and died in Nancy at the age of 86.
 In his lifetime he had built, restored, or repaired over 400 organs.
 Many of the organs he built in France are now classified as historical monuments by the French Ministry of Culture.
 His grandson, Charles-Marie Michel was a promising organist and student of Louis Vierne, but died in 1897 at the age of 20.
 His nephew, Albert Merklin (1892 – 1925), became an organ builder.
-He went to Madrid at the outbreak of World War I to establish a firm there and wrote a treatise on the history and construction of Spanish organs published in 1924.
+He remained in Spain at the outbreak of World War I, where he was installing a small organ built in France.
+Then,he worked for Eleizgaray y Cía., an organ building firm in The Basque Country.
+Eventually, he stablished his own workshop in Madrid and wrote a treatise in Spanish on the history and construction of the organ that was published in 1924.

 Venues with Merklin organs

 Churches with organs built or restored by Joseph Merklin include: